 Final Advice

 Don't over-engineer your initial solution.
-If you're building an MVP or prototype, traditional cloud storage is usually the fastest path to market.
-You can always add IPFS later as your requirements evolve.
+If you're building an MVP, traditional cloud storage is usually the fastest path to market.
+You can always add IPFS later.
 However, if decentralization is core to your value proposition, invest in IPFS architecture from day one.

 Conclusion

-IPFS and traditional cloud storage represent fundamentally different approaches to the same problem.
-Traditional storage offers simplicity, reliability, and extensive features at the cost of centralization and ongoing fees.
-IPFS provides decentralization, content addressing, and potential cost savings at the cost of implementation complexity and performance variability.
+IPFS and traditional cloud storage represent fundamentally different approaches.
+Traditional storage offers simplicity, reliability, and extensive features at the cost of centralization.
+IPFS provides decentralization, content addressing, and potential cost savings at the cost of implementation complexity.

 As Web3 technologies mature and traditional providers adapt, we'll likely see more convergence between these approaches.
 Until then, understanding the strengths and weaknesses of each option ensures you can make informed decisions for your storage architecture.